Counties fall victim to wave of cyberattacks

 Ransomware is continuing to be a very pressing issue, and alongside the novel coronavirus, it can spell disaster for many counties.
 In fact, if you simply do a Google search for "county ransomware", Google will load the latest counties who have fallen victim to the great wave of cyberattacks happening at the state and local level.

 Unfortunately, many of these county ransomware attacks have occurred within the past three months.
-This blog highlights the recent wave of attacks that are targeting state and local counties, with a focus on school/education and election security.
+This blog highlights the recent wave of ransomware attacks that are targeting state and local governments, with a focus on school/education and election security.

 Baltimore Country Maryland